 If you follow me on social media you know I often preach that not every product is suitable for everyone.
 This is because we all have a unique skin type.
 As much as I would love to personally help you choose each and every product in your arsenal based on your skin; I want to arm you with the knowledge to make these choices for yourself and watch your skin reap the benefits.

 Skin tip: your cleanser matters A LOT more than you may think.
 Not only can the right cleanser make a noticeable difference in your skin but it’s also crucial for prepping your skin for the next product.

-Firstly, I always recommend to remove any makeup or sunscreen with a micellar water before cleansing.
+Firstly, I always recommend to remove any makeup or sunscreen with a micellar water or cleansing balm before your second cleanse.
 If you’ve ever cleansed and dried your face only to see a makeup crime scene on your white towel, you know why.
 No matter the cleanser, one wash rarely takes off all the product from the day, so better to remove first so you can really get the full benefit of the cleansing step.
 I like to use micellar water on a cotton pad to gently remove my SPF and makeup.
 The other option is to use your evening cleanser twice to ensure you’ve removed everything.
 Both of these methods are a form of “double cleansing”.

 Now, without getting all science-y and boring, cleansers are supposed to remove dirt, oil, and grime from your face.
 But, your skin barrier is made of lipids, too and we need those to keep our skin healthy (especially dry types) so it’s important not to strip your skin completely.
 For more information on the skin barrier you can check out my IGTV video here!